 There are also many units that will give the engine codes for troubleshooting but most will not give codes for the ABS system.

-As always be sure to read reviews on Amazon or elsewhere to be sure a unit is a good fit for you.
+As always be sure to read the reviews on Amazon, forums, or elsewhere to be sure a unit is a good fit for you.

 Our Picks for Best OBDII Scan Tools with ABS

 - FOXWELL NT630 Plus